w1zzball/haiku/README.md

 -Mindfulness Enthusiasts: Individuals seeking moments of calm, reflection, and mindfulness through the meditative nature of haiku-writing.

--Fans of Structured Creativity: Inspired by the concepts in The Five Obstructions, these are people who enjoy working within boundaries to unlock new perspectives and ideas.

 -Social Media Users Seeking Novelty: Those looking for a unique and refreshing alternative to traditional microblogging platforms.

 -Educators and Students: Teachers and learners interested in using the platform as a tool to explore creative writing, language, and the beauty of constraints.